MicrosoftDocs/azure-docs/articles/dms/tutorial-sql-server-managed-instance-offline-ads.md

     |**Last Backup File** |The file name of the last backup of the database that you're migrating.

 > [!IMPORTANT]
-> If loopback check functionality is enabled and the source SQL Server and file share are on the same computer, then source won't be able to access the files hare using FQDN.
-To fix this issue, disable loopback check functionality using the instructions [here](https://support.microsoft.com/help/926642/error-message-when-you-try-to-access-a-server-locally-by-using-its-fqd)
+> If loopback check functionality is enabled and the source SQL Server instance and file share are on the same computer, the source won't be able to access the file share by using a fully qualified domain name (FQDN).
+To fix this issue, [disable loopback check functionality](https://support.microsoft.com/help/926642/error-message-when-you-try-to-access-a-server-locally-by-using-its-fqd).

 ## Create Azure Database Migration Service

 1. Create a new Azure Database Migration Service or reuse an existing Service that you previously created.

     > [!NOTE]
     > If you had previously created Database Migration Service using the Azure Portal, you cannot reuse it in the migration wizard in Azure Data Studio.
 Only Database Migration Service created previously using Azure Data Studio can be reused.

 1. Select the **Resource group** where you have an existing Database Migration Service or need to create a new one.
 The **Azure Database Migration Service** dropdown will list any existing Database Migration Service in the selected resource group.

 1. To reuse an existing Database Migration Service, select it from the dropdown list and press Next to view the summary screen and when ready to begin the migration, press the **Start** migration button.

 1. To create a new Database Migration Service, select **Create new**.
 On the **Create Azure Database Migration Service**, screen provide the name for your Database Migration Service and select **Create**.

 1. After successfully creating Database Migration Service, you'll be provided with details to set up **integration runtime**.

 1. Select **Download and install integration runtime** to open the download link in a web browser.
 Complete the download.
 Install the integration runtime on a machine that meets the pre-requisites of connecting to the source SQL Server and the location containing the source backup.

 1. After the installation is complete, the **Microsoft Integration Runtime Configuration Manager** will automatically launch to begin the registration process.

 1. Copy and paste one of the authentication keys provided in the wizard screen in Azure Data Studio.
 If the authentication key is valid, a green check icon is displayed in the Integration Runtime Configuration Manager, indicating that you can continue to **Register**.

    After completing the registration of the self-hosted integration runtime, close the **Microsoft Integration Runtime Configuration Manager** and switch back to the migration wizard in Azure Data Studio.

 1. Select **Test connection** in the **Create Azure Database Migration Service** screen in Azure Data Studio to validate that the newly created Database Migration Service is connected to the newly registered self-hosted integration runtime.

     :::image type="content" source="media/tutorial-sql-server-to-managed-instance-offline-ads/test-connection-integration-runtime-complete.png" alt-text="Test connection integration runtime":::

 1. Review the summary and select **Done** to start the database migration.

 ## Monitor your migration